 Section 1.
 The Employer agrees to provide space on bulletin boards to the Union for the announcement of meetings, election of officers of the Union and any other material related to Union business.
 Furthermore, the Union shall not post material detrimental to the labor-management relationship nor of a political or controversial nature.
-The Union may send mail related to Union business to local official Union representatives at appropriate facilities to which mail is delivered.
+The Union may send mail (inclusive of electronic mail) related to Union business to local official Union representatives at appropriate facilities to which mail is delivered.